 Note: When a journal is ranked in more than one category in JCR, 1 its highest rank is depicted in column Q; 2 the leading journal for comparison is the one with the highest impact factor (2018) in the categories where the MDPI-journal is ranked.

 Open in new tab

+Peer review process

 The following analysis addressed the peer-review process.
 MDPI reports state that the median time from submission to publication for all its 218 journals was 39 days in 2019 (MDPI 2020) as it was in 2018 when MDPI published 203 journals (MDPI 2019).
 Unfortunately, there is no information available on the time from submission to the final decision for the 53 journals under analysis, only minimum and maximum times from submission to first decision, as shown in Figure 4.

 Figure 4.